chelz2/NumPy/README.md

 # NumPy coding exercise

->this is a coding exercise on working with NumPy, a ptyhon library for data analysis.
+> this is a coding exercise on working with NumPy, a python library for data analysis.

-#Resources
+# Resources
  - [NumPy Official Documentation ]( https://numpy.org/)